WizardLM: Empowering large pre-trained language models to follow complex instructions: Introduction

 The NLP community has recently witnessed many endeavors to train LLMs to follow instructions better and be more helpful ~\citep{Zhao2023ASO, He2023AnnoLLMML, Guo2023DrLI, Li2023EnablingPT}.
-Initial attempts~\citep{aribandi2021ext5,wei2021finetuned,xu2022zeroprompt,sanh2022multitask,chung2022scaling} to train instruction-following language models are based on a collection of various NLP tasks, with a small amount of hand-written instructions accompanying each task.
-These closed-domain instructions suffer from two main drawbacks: first, all the samples in an NLP dataset share only a few common instructions, severely limiting their diversity; second, the instructions usually only ask for one task, such as translation or summarization.
+Initial attempts~\citep{aribandi2021ext5,wei2021finetuned,xu2022zeroprompt,sanh2022multitask,chung2022scaling} to train instruction-following language models are based on a collection of various NLP tasks, with a small amount of hand-written instructions.
+These closed-domain instructions suffer from two main drawbacks: first, all the samples in an NLP dataset share only a few common instructions, severely limiting their diversity; second, the instructions usually only ask for one task.
 But in real life, human instructions often have multiple and varied task demands.
 By using open-domain instruction data generated by real human users, OpenAI's LLMs (e.g., InstructGPT~\citep{ouyang2022training} and ChatGPT~\footnote{ \url{https://chat.openai.com/} }) have achieved great success.
-These open-domain instructions can fully unleash the unlimited potential of LLMs ~\citep{Luo2023AugmentedLL,Ma2023FairnessguidedFP,Hu2023LLMAdaptersAA,Zhu2023MiniGPT4EV} and enable them to perform more complex and diverse tasks.
+These open-domain instructions can fully unleash the unlimited potential of LLMs~\citep{Luo2023AugmentedLL,Ma2023FairnessguidedFP,Hu2023LLMAdaptersAA,Zhu2023MiniGPT4EV} and enable them to perform more complex and diverse tasks.
 However, using humans to create open-domain instruction datasets like OpenAI did will encounter the following challenges.
 The whole annotating process is extremely expensive and time-consuming~\citep{Kopf2023OpenAssistantC,Chen2023PhoenixDC,Sun2023PrincipleDrivenSO,Yuan2023RRHFRR}.
 On the other hand, the difficulty level distribution of human-created instructions is skewed towards being easy or moderate, with fewer difficult ones (according to the difficulty statistics of ShareGPT~\citep{vicuna2023} from Figure~\ref{fig:difficulty_std}).
-Possible reasons for this are that the proportion of experts among annotators is low and creating complex instructions demands a lot of mental effort.
 Human annotators are prone to fatigue and cannot sustain high-intensity work to produce a sufficient proportion of high-difficulty instructions ~\citep{Zhang2023AutoMLGPTAM,Xiao2023ChatGPTsteeredEI,Manakul2023SelfCheckGPTZB,Zhong2023SURadapterET}.
 Based on these issues, developing an automatic method that can mass-produce open-domain instructions (especially the more difficult ones) at a relatively low cost becomes the key to further advancing instruction-tuned language models~\citep{Bao2023TALLRecAE,Liu2023VisualIT,Bian2023ADO,Cabannes2023ActiveSL}.